9-8-7-6/cs-notes/parallel programming/part 1: parallel programming.md

 ### 2. SIMD (Single Instruction, Multiple Data)
 - All processing units execute the **same instruction** simultaneously.
+- The processor may be composed of a single control unit and multiple datapaths.
 - **Multiple Data**: Each processing unit works on a different element of the data.
 - Example: GPUs, vector processors.